Kentavious Caldwell-Pope Player Props: Nuggets vs. Grizzlies

 Kentavious Caldwell-Pope Insights vs. the Grizzlies

-- Caldwell-Pope is averaging 4.3 three-point field goal attempts per game this season, which is 13.3% of his team's attempts from beyond the arc.

-- Caldwell-Pope's opponents, the Grizzlies, have one of the slowest offensive tempos, ranking 21st, averaging 104.7 possessions per game, while his Nuggets average 99.4 per game, which ranks 27th among NBA teams.
+- Caldwell-Pope's opponents, the Grizzlies, have a middling offensive tempo, ranking 20th in the NBA with 104.5 possessions per game, while his Nuggets rank 26th in possessions per game with 99.7.

-- Defensively, the Grizzlies are ranked sixth in the NBA, conceding 112.2 points per game.
+- The Grizzlies concede 111.6 points per game, sixth-ranked in the league.

-- Giving up 44 rebounds per game, the Grizzlies are the 19th-ranked team in the league.
+- Conceding 44.4 rebounds per game, the Grizzlies are the 22nd-ranked team in the league.

-- In terms of assists, the Grizzlies are 28th in the league, giving up 26.5 per game.
+- The Grizzlies are the 27th-ranked squad in the league, giving up 26.2 assists per contest.

 Kentavious Caldwell-Pope vs. the Grizzlies